Gjum/agarnet/doc/client.md

 Closes the websocket, sets `ingame = False`, and emits an [`on_sock_closed`](#on_sock_closed) event.

 #### Client.listen()
+Set up a quick connection.
+Returns on disconnect.

 After calling `connect()`, this waits for messages from the server using `select`, and notifies the [`subscriber`](#clientsubscriber) of any [events](#events).

 #### Client.on_message()
-Call this to poll the websocket for a new packet.
+Poll the websocket for a new packet.

 Called by `listen()`.